1 – OXFAM TRAILWALKER

 Oxfam Trailwalker is a challenge where teams of 4 people walk 100 km within 30 hours (no relay) and fundraise for Oxfam to support its actions.

-Oxfam Trailwalker 10th edition in Avallon will be held on 18th and 19th May 2019 in the Parc naturel régional du Morvan.
-There will be 3 start waves, from 7am to 9am.
+Oxfam Trailwalker 11th edition in Avallon will be held on 12th and 13th September 2020 in the Parc naturel régional du Morvan.

 2 – ORGANISATION